Hospitality and Tourism Law

 Probably the single most important area of hotel law, the management, licensing, and franchising agreements necessary to operate most hotels are embedded with complex issues that integrate law, economics, heightened negotiations, and detailed contract drafting.
 The course explores the many models of hotel ownership and branded chains that allow operations to appear seamless to hotel guests.

 Advanced Topics: Labor & Employment Law, plus Gaming Considerations in the Hospitality Industry

 Once the domain of Las Vegas and Atlantic City, gaming operations and casinos now thrive across the country.
 In addition, massive resort hotels create numerous issues for the hotel attorney.
 This course examines recent developments in legal and operational areas including: hotel torts; alcoholic beverage regulation; federal, state, and local regulation (including the ADA); Indian and Tribal gaming; and intellectual property.

 Site Visits Include

-Marriott And Its Ritz-Carlton Hotels Headquarters
+Marriott and its Ritz-Carlton Hotels Headquarters

-You may now register online.
+Online registration will be open early January 2014.
 Applications are accepted on a first-come, first-served basis.
 There is a $65 non-refundable application fee.